-- [16] We find that Schiemann's misconduct was very serious.
+- [16] We find Schmidt's misconduct to be very serious.
 Investors were denied the protections that underpin the legal requirements stated above.
-We also find that the seriousness of the misconduct was magnified both by the length of time for which it persisted and by the position of trust occupied by Schiemann as an ordained Lutheran minister. - [17] The executive director submitted that Schiemann's conduct was particularly egregious because it targeted investors who were members of the Lutheran Church and exploited their beliefs and their trust in their religious community.
+We also find that the seriousness of the misconduct was magnified both by the length of time for which it persisted and by the fact that Schmidt, who is a licensed realtor, has experience in an occupation that requires the exercise of professional judgement and integrity. - [17] The executive director submitted that the conduct of Schmidt was particularly egregious because it targeted investors who were members of the Lutheran Church and exploited their beliefs and their trust in their religious community.
 The promotional material included statements that the investment in the Funds was an opportunity for investors to live out their faith, spread God's message, and proclaim the saving gospel of Jesus Christ.
-We find that particularly in light of Schiemann's role as an ordained minister within the targeted group of investors, his actions in permitting the District and DIL to encourage investment on a religious basis without disclosing critical information about the risks associated with such investment constituted very serious misconduct.
+We find that Schmidt's actions in permitting the District and DIL to encourage investment on a religious basis without disclosing critical information about the risks associated with such investment constituted very serious misconduct.